 - Dipping- Since the flavor of the oil is front-and-center regarding dipping, you need the highest-quality oil.
 Cold-press and unrefined EVOO are the best and will lend the best flavor, aroma, and texture.

 Olive oil has been popular in Spain for its many uses as well as its health benefits.
 Knowing the type of olive oils and their uses will help you make your cooking better and more flavorful.
-For ideas on how to use your olive oil, check out our recipe collection.

 > For More Gourmet Food Articles visit Le Gourmet Food Guide